Prusa Z Screw Isolator

 As pointed out by Buserror in the comments, you will need to make sure you have enough room in your X ends for the movements of the screws.
 I found when assembling my Prusa that the threaded rods themselves are abrasive enough to widen a hole in ABS parts, if used as a file.
 So, if you don't have enough room for your Z wobbling screws, you can use them to open up the hole.
 Or you could possibly straighten them enough by hand to avoid interference.
 Either way, make sure you have enough clearance.

 Prusa Z Screw Isolator by DaleDunn is licensed under the Creative Commons - Attribution license.

-We're sure DaleDunn would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure DaleDunn would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).